alantelles/galaxydb/README.md

 ### Features

+- Easy installation: just copy the sources to your projects and include modules as you need.
 - The binary modelling makes it good for storing any type of data.
 - Indirect access engine.
 Makes data gathering more efficient.
 - Distributed data storage possibility based in developers configurations. (in course)